-Experience Type Expected ePortfolio form Rotation Requirements Complete all requirements related to the posts agreed in accordance with the Neonatal Training Handbook (access here) n/a Personal Goals At the start of each year of training year complete a Personal Goals form on ePortfolio, agreed with Trainer and signed by both Trainee & Trainer Yearly Personal Goals On-call Commitments Partake in on-call commitments as per requirements in your training site and record attendance on ePortfolio Clinical Activities Clinics Attend Clinics as outlined in the table above and as agreed with your Trainer.
-Record attendance on ePortfolio Clinics Ward Rounds/Consultations Gain experience in clinical handover and ward rounds as outlined above and as agreed with your Trainer.
-Record attendance per each post on ePortfolio Clinical Activities Cases Get exposure to emergencies/complicated cases as outlined above and as agreed with your Trainer.
+Experience Type Expected ePortfolio form Rotation Requirements Complete all requirements related to the posts agreed in accordance with the Neonatal Training Handbook (access here) n/a Personal Goals At the start of each year of training year complete a Personal Goals form on ePortfolio, agreed with Trainer and signed by both Trainee & Trainer On-call Commitments Partake in on-call commitments as per requirements in your training site and record attendance on ePortfolio Clinical Activities Clinics Attend Clinics as outlined in the table above and as agreed with your Trainer.
+Record attendance on ePortfolio Clinics Ward Rounds/Consultations Gain experience in clinical handover and ward rounds as Clinical Activities s outlined above and as agreed with your Trainer.
+Record attendance per each post on ePortfolio Cases Get exposure to emergencies/complicated cases as outlined above and as agreed with your Trainer.
 Record attendance on ePortfolio.
-Cases · --- Procedures, Skills and DOPS Deliver Teaching Record at least 12 occurrences on ePortfolio over the duration of training where you have delivered teaching (including tutorials, lectures, bedside teaching).
-Delivery of Teaching Research Desirable Experience : actively participate in research and present research at conferences or national/international meetings Research Activities Publication Desirable Experience : complete 1 publication during the training programme Additional Professional Activities Presentation Deliver 1 oral presentation or poster per each year of training Additional Professional Activities Audit Complete and report on an audit or Quality Improvement (QI) per year of training, either to start, continue or complete Audit and QI
+Cases Procedure and Skills Perform the procedures as outlined in the Summary Table (Training Goal 4) and as agreed with your Trainer.
+Record on ePortfolio.
+Complete and record the respective DOPS as indicated.
+Procedures, Skills and DOPS Deliver Teaching Record at least 12 occurrences on ePortfolio over the duration of training where you have delivered teaching (including tutorials, lectures, bedside teaching).
+Delivery of Teaching Research Desirable Experience: actively participate in research and present research at conferences or national/international meetings Research Activities Publication Desirable Experience: complete 1 publication during the training programme Additional Professional Activities Presentation Deliver 1 oral presentation or poster per each year of training Additional Professional Activities Audit Complete and report on an audit or Quality Improvement (QI) per year of training, either to start, continue or complete Audit and QI

-Attendance at Educational Activities Each month attend at least 1 Grand Round, 1 Journal Club, 1 Radiology Conference, 1 MDT Meeting.
+• Attendance at Educational Activities Each month attend at least 1 Grand Round, 1 Journal Club, 1 Radiology Conference, 1 MDT Meeting.
 Attend 1 Seminar and 1 Lecture per year.
 Record attendance on ePortfolio Attendance at In- House Activities National/International Meetings Attend 1 per year of training Additional Professional Activities Development of Neonatology Guidelines Record at least 2 opportunities of involvement in the development of Neonatal Guidelines over the course of HST Policies & Guidelines Committee Attendance Desirable Experience which can be recorded on ePortfolio Additional Professional Activities Additional Qualifications Desirable Experience which can be recorded on ePortfolio Additional Professional Activities Management Experience Desirable Experience which can be recorded on ePortfolio Management Experience Teaching Attendance Attend courses and Study Days as detailed in the Teaching Appendix Teaching Attendance Quarterly Assessment Complete a Quarterly Assessment/End of Post Assessment with your Trainer 4 times each year.
 Discuss your progress, complete the form and upload it on ePorfolio.
-Quarterly Assessments/End-of- Post Assessments Workplace-based Assessment Complete all the workplace-based assessment as outlined above and as agreed with your Trainer.
+Quarterly Assessments/End-of- Post Assessments Workplace-based Complete all the workplace-based assessment as outlined Assessment above and as agreed with your Trainer.
 Record attendance on ePortfolio using the respective form.
 CBD/DOPS/Mini-CEX End of Year Evaluation Prepare for your End of Year Evaluation by ensuring your portfolio is up to date and your End of Year Evaluation form is initiated with your Trainer.
 End of Year Evaluation